Getting started¶

 The AppRunConfig will be applied to each run of the solve step.

-Output & visualization
+Output & visualization¶

-After running a nextpipe program, the output is composed of the following components:
+After running a nextpipe program, the output is composed of the following

-• nextpipe logs detailing the execution of the workflow, and information about the workflow diagram.
-All of this information is printed to stderr.
+nextpipelogs detailing the execution of the workflow, and information about the workflow diagram.
+All of this information is printed tostderr.- The actual output of the workflow, printed to

 nextpipe outputs a Mermaid diagram of the workflow.
-The diagram is shown as source and as a link to the rendered diagram.
+The diagram is shown as

 Consider the following output taken from the basic example: